NETWAYS/gitlab-training/day2/01_Workflows/04_Gitflow.md

 !SLIDE smbullets noprint
 # Gitflow Workflow - Feature Branches

-Development happends on features branches.
+Development happens on feature branches.

 * Feature branches use the development branch as their parent
 * Once development is completed, they are merged